 Specify the purpose of the meeting

-Your clients will appreciate it if you remind them the purpose of the meeting — which questions will be discussed (for negotiations and online calls).
+Your clients will appreciate it if you remind them of the purpose of the meeting — which questions will be discussed (for negotiations and online calls).
 If this is possible, ask clients to try your product out.
 Once they come prepared, the meeting will be more effective.

 If you remind an applicant about an interview, specify what documents he or she should have.

-Remind the time of the meeting
+Remind the time and place of the meeting

 Don’t make them guess or read through the thread to figure out when the meeting is about to happen.
 Clearly, you are writing this email to confirm an appointment.
 Thus, data like time and date of your meeting will never be excessive.